jjonescz/blog/content/posts/fast-static-blog-headless-cms/index.md

 ## Static site generator

 With the described setup, you can simply start writing your blog in pure HTML with some CSS styles to give it nice looks, but there is simpler way.
 You can write your content in Markdown (or rich-text editor as I describe [below](#bonus-headless-cms)) and have it converted to HTML/CSS site (SEO included) at build time.
-This conversion happens automatically in Netlify whenever you push to `master` branch of your GitHub repository.
+This conversion happens automatically in Netlify whenever you push to `main` branch of your GitHub repository.
 Netlify provides enough [build minutes for free](https://www.netlify.com/pricing/) to rebuild your blog as often as you manage to write content.

 There are many [static site generators](https://jamstack.org/generators/) that convert content written in some simple format (usually Markdown) to static HTML website (or sometimes JavaScript single-page app).
 I chose [Hugo](https://gohugo.io/) which provides lots of functionality out of the box and its builds are blazingly fast.